 His tongue-in-cheek title is not without legit credentials.
 Mulala has helped two breweries grow into the state’s second and third largest.
 He’s also a past president of the Arizona Craft Brewers Guild, where he helped lead the state’s breweries through a time of immense growth.
 The guild now boasts a membership of 100 breweries.

-Officially, Mulala is the director of sales and marketing for Huss Brewing Company, where he’s helped grow the husband-and-wife-run company into Arizona’s third largest producing brewery (check out a few of our favorites here).
-Mulala says the coolest thing about his varied roles in the Arizona’s craft beer world has been to see it from a variety of perspectives.
+Officially, Mulala is the director of sales and marketing for Huss Brewing Company, where he’s helped grow the husband-and-wife-run company into Arizona’s third-largest producing brewery (check out a few of our favorites here).
+Mulala says the coolest thing about his varied roles in Arizona’s craft beer world has been to see it from a variety of perspectives.

 “It was a really niche, geeky thing and now people are taking such pride in local brands,” he says.
 “I never would have thought you would find our beers at Costco!”

 This shift to the mainstream has been the biggest change in Arizona’s beer scene in his tenure, he says.
 But true to his mission, converting shoppers to craft beer is not about the dollars, but the soul.
 For Mulala, the passion to drink local is where Arizona stands out.

 “We’re very Arizona-centric,” he explains.
 “It’s when you are inspired by the place you call home.”

 At Huss Brewing, beers like the bright and refreshing Scottsdale Blonde Kolsch and the citrus-forward Papago Orange Blossom wheat take their inspiration from iconic Arizona places.
 Other styles are inspired by the community like the Papago Desert Sage, an orange IPA first brewed for the co-owner’s running group after trail runs in the McDowell Mountains.